Sokka: Why are you all looking at me?

 [He comes up with a plan 45 seconds later]

 Sometimes the Smart Guys are more street savvy than they appear.
 Those who follow the path of the Badass Bookworm are just as physically capable as they are mentally.
 They remain firmly planted as the Smart Guy, but are just as ready to jump in as everyone else.
 The results are often impressive, and usually have the advantage of surprise.
 Who expects the little guy with glasses to be an asskicker?

-With a personality range from the introverted and weird TV Genius, the highly technical Spock, to the improbably cool Hollywood Nerd, the smart guy is better defined by the skills they bring to the table rather how they act.
+With a personality range from the introverted and weird TV Genius, the highly technical Spock, to the improbably cool nerd, the smart guy is better defined by the skills they bring to the table rather how they act.

 - Techies who have great skill with technology and engineering.
 They build and repair devices for The Team, and can hack in to any computer system.
 They may be hot wiring the terminal or disarming the bomb while the rest hold off the baddies.

 - The Mad Scientist who conducts all kinds of experiments to help the team.
 Like the techie, you can find these characters in the lab coming up with new Phlebotinum that does whatever the plot needs it to.
 Wizards and mages can be equivalent in fantasy, and less frequently a priest if spirits and spirituality play a big role.